Getting started with Insiders¶

 - Install Pull App on your fork to stay in-sync with upstream

-workflow4 is automatically run when a new tag (release) is created.
-When a new Insiders version is released on the upstream repository, the Pull App will create a pull request with the changes and pull in the new tag, which is picked up by the publish
+workflow is automatically run when a new tag (release) is created.
+When a new Insiders version is released on the upstream repository, the Pull App will create a pull request with the changes and pull in the new tag, which is picked up by the build

 workflow that builds and publishes the Docker image automatically to your private registry.